bentomhall/nih-system/homebrewery/world/player-options.md

 #### Spirit Companion
 Starting when you choose this subclass at level 3, you gain the companionship of an invisible animal spirit.
 It grants you several benefits, growing with you as you gain levels.
 Choose one of the companions below.
 All spirit companions increase your maximum spell points by your Wisdom modifier, increasing to twice your Wisdom modifier at 11th level.
 **Hawk Spirit.** Your spirit circles overhead or perches on your shoulder, granting you the benefit of its keen senses.
-You cannot be surprised and you make Wisdom (Perception) checks at advantage.
+You cannot be surprised and you make Wisdom (Perception) checks with advantage.
 If you are asleep, the hawk spirit keeps watch and awakens you if any trouble starts.
 At 11th level, this benefit extends to all creatures of your choice within 60 feet of you.
 **Wolf Spirit.** The wolf grants you speed and ferocity.
 Your walking speed increases by 10 feet and once per turn when you make an attack with a melee weapon and miss, you can choose to reroll the attack.
 At 11th level, if you hit with the re-rolled attack, it becomes a critical hit.
 **Bear Spirit.** The bear grants you endurance.
 Your hit point maximum increases by your level and you gain 1 additional maximum hit point each time you gain a level.